sagar8080/data-fusion-engineering/README.md

    - **Data Catalog** (`df_catalog`):
      - Maintains `df_process_catalog`, crucial for managing metadata and ensuring data governance across the process lifecycle.

-### **Automation and Data Handling**:
-   - Python scripts are used for straightforward data loads directly into BigQuery for datasets like weather, vehicles, and persons, optimizing the load process.

-   - PySpark scripts are crucial for handling datatype transformations and more complex data manipulations, especially for datasets like traffic data that originated in JSON format and required extensive processing.

-   - Our evaluation of Apache Beam versus Apache Spark for these tasks led us to choose Spark due to its superior performance in batch processing environments.
+Note: _Our evaluation of Apache Beam versus Apache Spark for these tasks led us to choose Spark due to its superior performance in batch processing environments_.

 ![pre-processed zone](./screenshots/landing_zone.png)